Ayushsrinivas7/LLM_LEARNINGS/README.md

-# This is AyushSrinivas7 (prathipati yadu vamsi ) From IIT patna  here are my entire llm learnings
+# This is AyushSrinivas7 (prathipati yadu vamsi ) From IIT patna  here are my entire Learnings - Notes -Projects
 # LLM_LEARNINGS

 You can find all my LLM learnings documented here.